 - Wash your hands

 Before handling lenses or touching your eyes, wash your hands thoroughly.

 - Rub your soft contact lenses in fresh solution

 Only use fresh solution prescribed by your Optometrist.
 Not all solutions are the same.
 Rubbing helps to mechanically remove deposits on the lenses.

 Wash away the deposits and organisms removed in step 2 above.

 - Soak your lenses in fresh cleaning solution

 A minimum of 6 hours is recommended to properly sanitise your contact lenses.
 Do not top up your soaking container, replace used solution with fresh solution.
 Between soakings, wash and air dry your soaking container upside down.

-- Repeat steps 2 & 3 prior to inserting reusable lenses
+- Repeat steps 2 & 3 prior to inserting reusable soft contact lenses

 Your contact lenses will be cleaner and contaminated soaking solution is washed away.